Gluten-Free and Dairy-Free Strawberry Shortcake

 Voila!
 The strawberry shortcake is now ready to be served.
 Thank you for trying this recipe, and I hope you'll come up with a great cake!
 Feel free to use the Q&A below if you have any questions.

 The strawberry shortcake has this light sweetness characterized by a subtle hint of coconut.
 The overall taste will depend on the quality and sweetness of the strawberries.
 Start with the right ingredients, and you'll get an amazing cake!

 Tips on the Recipe

 - If you don't have restrictions regarding gluten and dairy, this recipe can be tweaked by replacing almond milk with full milk, margarine with butter and rice flour with wheat flour.

-- You can do away with the cornstarch for the vanilla mousse cream if you converted it into a regular strawberry shortcake.
+- You can skip the cornstarch for the vanilla mousse cream if you convert it into a regular strawberry shortcake.

-- Coconut sugar can be replaced by regular sugar, but this will change the nutritional profile of the cake.
+- The coconut sugar can be replaced by regular sugar, but this will change the nutritional profile of the cake.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.